openpreserve/fido/README.txt

 Windows
 1. Ensure that you have Python 2.7 installed (http://www.python.org/download/releases/2.7)
-2. Download the msi file from the dist directory
+2. Download the latest msi release from http://github.com/openplanets/fido/downloads (or use the big Downloads button on http://github.com/openplanets/fido)
 3. Double click
 4. Open a comnand shell.
 You should now be able to run fido: python -m fido.run -h